 Artwork experience section

-There will also be a section to enjoy the exhibition near the "Haneda Nihonbashi Bridge" at the 5F Haneda Airport International Terminal.
+Between September 11 and 27, the first year of Reiwa(2019), there was also a section to enjoy the exhibition near the "Haneda Nihonbashi Bridge" at the 5F Haneda Airport International Terminal.
 "Find Iemitsu from Folding Screens, and you will experience the Edo period." developed by the AR3Bros., is a game that can be played using AR devices.
 When you hold the AR devices over the "Edo folding scenes screens" installed near the "Haneda Nihonbashi Bridge" at the 5F Haneda Airport International Terminal and find TOKUGAWA Iemitsu hiding within the pictures, a landscape of Edo period pops up on the screen.
-Please enjoy the latest AR technology.

 About the National Museum of Japanese History

 History The National Museum of Japanese History, which is affectionately known as "Rekihaku," was opened in March 1983.
 The National Museum of Japanese History, which comprehensively researches and exhibits Japanese history and culture, is a history hall of fame located in a corner of the Sakura Castle Ruins in Sakura-shi, Chiba Prefecture with a total floor area of approximately 35,000 square meters that stands on approximately 130,000 square meters of land.